College advice for freshmen

 College tips for better adjustment

 Adjusting to the college environment.
 College will be a new and unfamiliar place, and functions much differently than the school systems that you were used to.
-Orientation programs in college are geared to address this difference in functioning, and to make you more familiar with it
+Orientation programs in college are geared to address this difference in functioning, and to make you more familiar with its programs, the campus and the facilities.
+Attending orientation programs helps you to familiarize yourself with your new environment and its functioning.
+They also help you to mentally program yourself to change before you actually get into it.
+You also have the opportunity of interacting with peers in a very casual way, and get to know them while the orientation programs are conducted.

 Keep pace.
 The pace of learning is much faster in a college or university than it is in the high schools.
 Here you are given the conceptual clarity and the broad outlines.
 You are expected to do your own reading and understanding of related concepts and the finer details.
 It is important to pay attention while new concepts are being taught.
 It is even more important to learn and understand the concepts that are taught in class while it is still fresh in your memory.
 Retention is much stronger if you follow this study method.